Wednesday, August 31, 2011

 Wednesday, August 10, 2011

-Worthwhile Movies #5 - A Green Journey
+Worthwhile Movie #5 - A Green Journey

 Earlier this year I raved about the book, A Green Journey.
 Months later I was startled to discover that the book had been made into a film.
-(I watched it via instant streaming on Netflix)
+(I watched it via instant streaming on Netflix.)

 Anyway, I liked the book a lot and felt sure the movie couldn’t match up.
 It did and it didn’t.
 First of all the film was surprisingly faithful to the book.
 The actors did an excellent job of capturing the personalities of the book’s characters.
 And, miracle of miracles, the faith of the protagonists was not watered down.